Post-GDPR Stats To Know About

 And, our favorite one:

-What were the most common linguistic elements used on subject line level?
+What were the most common linguistic elements used on the subject line level?
 Which words were the most popularly used ones in subject lines?

 GDPR consent and GDPR stats: The Report (part 1)